 - College Access Loan: This program provides alternative educational loans to Texas students who are unable to meet the cost of attendance.
 Learn more >

-- Note: You will need to complete an alternative loan lender form.
+- Note: You will need to complete a College Access Loan Request Form.

 We encourage students to consider all financial options before applying for a private loan.
 Whenever possible, borrow only what is needed to pay for educational expenses and remember – you can always refuse awarded loan amounts or request lower awards.